 - Listed Below

-- Completed thesis or project and successful defense.
+- Completed thesis and successful defense.

 - Competency in one language other than English at the 200 level.
 This requirement may be fulfilled while taking program coursework; but those language credits do NOT count toward the total credits needed for the program.